-Today, I’m going to show you step-by-step how to promote your blog posts to get thousands of social media shares and drive waves of traffic to your site (without spending a penny).
+Today, I’m going to show you step-by-step how to promote your blog posts to get thousands of social media shares and drive waves of traffic to your site.

-These are the exact tactics I’ve used to generate 20,109 social shares with just 15 blog posts, and send 33,178 visits to the blog from social media channels alone:
+These are the exact tactics I’ve used to generate 831,201 pageviews and 25,309 social shares with just 27 blog posts:

 The best part:

 I’m going to show you how I did it with:

 With a solid game plan, the right tools and a little elbow grease, you can promote your blog posts and generate thousands of visits and social media shares on autopilot...

 - How to use other people's content to drive traffic to your site